Down syndrome: Related medical conditions

 Heart

-These conditions may be detected and diagnosed by an experienced health-care provider listening for a heart murmur or if the baby has low oxygen levels.
+These conditions may be detected and diagnosed by a health-care provider listening for a heart murmur or if the baby has low oxygen levels.
 However, it is possible to have a major heart problem without hearing a murmur or having low oxygen levels.
 It is very important for every baby with Down syndrome to have an echocardiogram (heart ultrasound) even if the prenatal ultrasounds were normal.

-Certain kinds of congenital heart defects need to be repaired by surgery early in a baby’s life, while other types of congenital heart disease can be observed closely by a cardiologist.
+Certain kinds of congenital heart conditions need to be repaired by surgery early in a baby’s life, while others can be observed closely by a cardiologist.
 A paediatric cardiologist is a specialist who can diagnose and treat children with congenital heart disease.
 Speak to your child’s cardiologist for more details about the care plan for your child’s heart condition.

 Gastrointestinal tract